lemoncho57/Teleporter-for-MSC/README.md

 # How to download
 In order to use the mod you need to download the application called MSCLoader.
 Link: https://github.com/piotrulos/MSCModLoader

-To download the mod you can either go to: https://www.nexusmods.com/mysummercar/mods/4480?tab=description  and download it from there or if you want to download it from here you need to go to Teleporter/Teleporter/bin/Debug and from there copy the file Teleporter.dll and paste it into the My Summer Car mods folder.
+To download the mod you can either go to: https://www.nexusmods.com/mysummercar/mods/4480?tab=description  and download it from there or if you want to download it from here you need to go to `Teleporter/Teleporter/bin/Debug` and from there copy the file `Teleporter.dll` and paste it into the My Summer Car mods folder.

 # How to use

-To open the teleporter menu press the default keybind which is slash, but I recommend to change it from the mod's settings to something like control + slash.
-And from there a box with buttons should pop up and if you click on one of the buttons for example HOME it's going to teleport you to the player's home.
+To open the teleporter menu press the default keybind which is `slash`, but I recommend to change it from the mod's settings to something like `control + slash`.
+And from there a box with buttons should pop up and if you click on one of the buttons for example `HOME` it's going to teleport you to the player's home.